h0tbird/coreseed/docs/ec2.md

 #### The EC2 provider

 *Káto* can be deployed on *EC2* via the `katoctl ec2` provider.
-The `deploy` subcommand will call other commands and subcommands such as `setup` and `add` in order to orchestrate the deployment.
-Find below the output of `katoctl ec2 --help`:
+The `deploy` subcommand will recursively call other `katoctl` subcommands such as `ec2 setup` and `ec2 add` in order to orchestrate the deployment.
+Find below the output of `katoctl ec2 --help` for your reference:

 ```
 usage: katoctl ec2 <command> [<args> ...]